derange-alembic/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Zhiyao Li is currently a researcher specializing in high-performance networks at Huawei.
-He obtains his PhD in Institute for Interdisciplinary Information Science (IIIS) at Tsinghua University, advised by [Prof. Mingyu Gao](https://people.iiis.tsinghua.edu.cn/~gaomy/).
+He obtains his PhD in the Institute for Interdisciplinary Information Science (IIIS) at Tsinghua University, advised by [Prof. Mingyu Gao](https://people.iiis.tsinghua.edu.cn/~gaomy/).
 Before joining Tsinghua, he obtained a bachelor degree from the Excellent Engineer Class of Computer Science and Technology, Chongqing University.
 His research interests include computer architecture, high-performance network system design and optimization for AI and dynamic & sparse computing.

 {style="text-align: justify;"}